 On May 13, 2013, Paul George was named to the NBA All-Defensive Second Team.

-On May 14, 2013, Paul George led the Pacers with 18 points, 14 rebounds, and 7 assists in Game 4 of the Eastern Conference semifinals against the Knicks, contributing to a 93–82 victory.
+On May 14, 2013, Paul George led the Pacers with 18 points, 14 rebounds and 7 assists in Game 4 of the Eastern Conference semifinals against the Knicks, in a 93–82 victory.

-On September 25, 2013, the Indiana Pacers extended Paul George's contract, designating him as their designated player with a potential "5/30" extension dependent on meeting specific criteria during the 2013–14 season.
+On September 25, 2013, the Indiana Pacers extended Paul George's contract, electing him to be their designated player.

 On December 2, 2013, Paul George scored a career-high 43 points, along with 3 rebounds and 3 assists, in a 106–102 loss to the Portland Trail Blazers.

-Following a Pacers' win over the Denver Nuggets on February 10, 2014, Nuggets head coach Brian Shaw described Paul George as "the best two-way player in the game,"
+Following a Pacers' win on February 10, 2014, Nuggets head coach Brian Shaw called Paul George 'the best two-way player in the game'.

-In August 2014, Paul George changed his uniform number from 24 to 13 to create the PG-13 moniker, and he donated his old jerseys to his high school in Palmdale, California.
+In August 2014, Paul George changed his uniform number from 24 to 13, adopting the moniker PG-13.
+He donated his old jerseys to his high school.

-In 2014, Paul George suffered a compound fracture of both bones in his lower right leg during a Las Vegas scrimmage for the US national team.
-He underwent surgery, and was expected to miss the entire 2014-15 season.
-He eventually returned to the Pacers lineup on April 5.
+During the 2014 off-season, on August 1, Paul George suffered a compound fracture of both bones in his lower right leg during a Las Vegas scrimmage for the US national team.
+He underwent surgery and was expected to miss the entire 2014-15 season, but returned to the Pacers lineup on April 5.

-In 2014, the Pacers eliminated the Atlanta Hawks and the Washington Wizards in the first two rounds of the playoffs.
-Paul George scored a then playoff career-high 39 points in game 4 against the Wizards.
-The Pacers were eliminated in the Eastern Conference Finals against the Miami Heat for the third straight year.
-Paul George was named to the All-NBA third team, which qualified him for the full 30% extension and All-Defensive First Team.
+In 2014, Paul George made it to the playoffs, eliminating the Atlanta Hawks and the Washington Wizards in the first two rounds before being eliminated in the Eastern Conference Finals against the Miami Heat for the third straight year.
+He was also named to the All-NBA third team and All-Defensive First Team.

 Following the 2015–16 season, Paul George joined the United States national team for the 2016 Summer Olympics.

-In 2016, Paul George competed for the Eastern Conference in the NBA All-Star Game in Toronto, where he started and was the game's leading scorer with 41 points, finishing one point shy of the All-Star game record.
+In 2016, Paul George competed for the Eastern Conference in the NBA All-Star Game in Toronto, where he started and was the game's leading scorer with 41 points, finishing one point shy of the All-Star game record set by Wilt Chamberlain in 1962.

 In 2016, Paul George recovered from his injury to become an All-Star again and won an Olympic gold medal.